-Due to the evolution of the corona virus situation in Europe, and in line with governmental instructions across Europe and with the recommendations of ESA's Director General on travel restrictions for health and safety reasons, the ESA Education Office has decided until further notice to deliver ESA Academy’s Training Sessions online.
-The schedule for 2021 opportunities is under preparation.
+Due to the evolution of the corona virus situation in Europe, and in line with governmental instructions across Europe and with the recommendations of ESA's Director General on travel restrictions for health and safety reasons, the ESA Education Office has decided to deliver ESA Academy’s Training Sessions online until further notice and reserves the right to adapt the format or cancel any scheduled ESA Academy’s Training Sessions for 2021 and 2022.

 Get familiar with Workbooks and OCDT

 Student team CubeSat projects presentations

 First Concurrent Engineering iteration

 ESA TEC CubeSats

 Gravity-Related Experiments Training Week 2022

 Status: only open to students of ESA Academy Hands-on Space Projects

 Description: The aim of this training week is to better prepare selected university student teams for their participation in the ESA Academy’s Fly Your Thesis!, Drop Your Thesis! and Spin Your Thesis!
 Programmes, by providing them with the information and basic knowledge that is required to design, develop, test, and perform a gravity-related scientific experiment or technology demonstration.
 The idea is to optimise the transfer of know-how and expertise from the experts in the field to the students, before their experiment campaigns, through lectures, workshops and meetings with the experts.
 Hence, the objective is to increase the quality of collected data and the success rate of the students’ hands-on projects.